mrudoola/Acadamic-Research-Agentic-Banking-Assistant/README.md

 These tables enable efficient data retrieval, transaction processing, and support all agent-driven banking functionalities.

+## Guardrails Implemented

+The assistant includes input safety guardrails to restrict non-banking topics such as politics, war, and unrelated queries, ensuring the AI stays within the banking domain.

+A financial advice guardrail prevents the assistant from providing personalized investment recommendations, while response length controls ensure concise and user-friendly banking responses.

 ## Designing Tools:
 1. Check Account Balance
 2. View Transactions